mikewojtyna/recipes-training/tasks/crowdsorcery/task-3.md

 ## Your task
 Create model of each domain discovered in the previous task.
 Separate application logic and domain logic.
 Respect the requirements and domain rules according to the original document.

+Let's start with simple manual investments
+- Invest manually into one of projects
+- Invest into assets

 ### Propose aggregates and entities
 1. Start with responsibilities (methods) and group methods according to rules (invariants)
 2. Create internal structure of aggregates